oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_cloud_vm_cluster_actions_module.rst

 ..
 Description

 - Perform actions on a CloudVmCluster resource in Oracle Cloud Infrastructure
+- For *action=add_virtual_machine*, add Virtual Machines to the Cloud VM cluster.
+Applies to Exadata Cloud instances only.
 - For *action=change_compartment*, moves a cloud VM cluster and its dependent resources to another compartment.
 Applies to Exadata Cloud Service instances and Autonomous Database on dedicated Exadata infrastructure only.
+- For *action=remove_virtual_machine*, remove Virtual Machines from the Cloud VM cluster.
+Applies to Exadata Cloud instances only.

 ..
 Aliases